WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 	<link rel="stylesheet" type="text/css" href="main.css">
 </head>
 ```

-*Check it out.
-Refresh your webpage.
+*Check it out: Refresh your webpage.
 Now you should see an orange outline around the div containing your "Hello World!" message*

 #### b.
 Link the JS file